Gynecologist in Deer Park That Accepts Medicaid

 From these three procedures.
 We can glean the purpose of the gynecologist as caring to the health and evaluation of health.
-Our gynecology in Deer Park that accepts Medicaid at the Charles Evans Center is ready to work for you and your health as soon as you’re ready.
+Our gynecology in Deer Park that accepts Medicaid at the CEC Health Center is ready to work for you and your health as soon as you’re ready.
 Contact us today to learn more!

 What is a Pap Smear?

 Visiting a gynecologist is something so many people do every year.
-Charles Evans Center is a gynecologist in deer park that accepts Medicaid, and we see many patients every day.
+CEC Health Center is a gynecologist in deer park that accepts Medicaid, and we see many patients every day.
 We are very experienced when it comes to women’s health.
 A common procedure you will incur is a pap smear.
 This is a super simple procedure to test for cervical cancer.

 What to Expect

 A pap smear is a very simple procedure that is virtually painless, and very quick.
 It involves a vaginal speculum and a cotton swab.

 An OBGYN will insert the vaginal speculum into the vagina.
 This device is used to hold the vaginal walls open.
 Allowing the doctor to have an easier time accessing the cervix.
 Next, the doctor will insert a swab into the vagina, and use it to swab cells from the cervix.
 Once the swab has been taken, the swab is removed, and then the OBGYN will remove the vaginal speculum.
 The cells are then placed into a petri dish and sent to the lab for testing.

 Results from a pap smear test usually take 1-3 weeks to be returned to the doctor.

 Pap Smear Results